Three Mile Island Still Active 40 Years After Nuclear Meltdown, But May Not Be For Long

 — The Reading Eagle (@ReadingEagle) March 26, 2019

 The Three Mile Island accident left a permanent scar in the nuclear industry and stunted its historic growth.
 In the last several years, Exelon has seen multiple financial losses and previously failed in an auction to sell Three Mile Island’s power into the regional grid.
-As a result, the company announced its plan for shut-down in 2017, which could only be stopped with the help of the state.
+As a result, the company announced its plan for shutdown in 2017, which could only be stopped with the help of the state.

-“The commonwealth has an opportunity to take a leadership role by implementing a policy solution to preserve its nuclear energy facilities and the clean, reliable energy and good-paying jobs they provide,” Exelon’s president and CEO, Chris Crane, said in a statement at the time, CBS reported.
+“The commonwealth has an opportunity to take a leadership role by implementing a policy solution to preserve its nuclear energy facilities and the clean, reliable energy and good-paying jobs they provide,” Exelon’s president and CEO, Chris Crane, said in a statement at the time, as quoted by CBS.

 At the time of the announcement, 675 workers were employed on top of another 1,500 local union workers who came in periodically for refueling.
-The potential closing has caused concerns for not only these employees, but for local shops who benefit from the business of the plant’s employees, as well as the Lower Dauphin School District, which receives money from Exelon in property taxes.
+The potential closing has caused concerns for not only these employees but for local shops who benefit from the business of the plant’s employees, as well as the Lower Dauphin School District, which receives money from Exelon in property taxes.

 “Any time you take anything away from an area that’s contributing to the economy — you take that away, it’s going to hurt a little,” said Robert Reid, the former mayor of Middletown, Pennsylvania.